 Breast Lift Recovery

 After your breast lift procedure, your chest will be wrapped in gauze and/or a support bra.
 You can expect to feel some discomfort for the first few days.
-Most patients manage this with over the counter medications, but if you need something stronger, Dr. Doherty will safely prescribe prescription pain medication.
+You may have drains that will typically come out in 24-72 hours.
+Most patients manage this with over the counter medications, but if you need something stronger, Dr. Doherty will safely prescribe prescription pain medication and anti-inflammatories.

 There will be swelling and bruising for the first two weeks, but patients can typically return to normal activities at 1-2 weeks after surgery.
 Mastopexy patients will wear a surgical bra for compression for the first week.
 Patients may begin light exercise and cardio at 2 weeks after surgery, and more aggressive workouts at 3 weeks.
 However, Dr. Doherty asks that his breast lift patients wait 4-6 weeks before returning to upper body workouts.